 04 June 2021

-by Matt Sarkar, Global Product and Content Manager
+by Matthew Sarkar, Global Product and Content Manager

 “Payments modernisation for banks today involves consolidating channels and client-facing applications while aligning to global standards and trends such as ISO 20022, Open Banking APIs and 24/7 real-time instant payments.
 It also requires being able to add new payment networks and schemes quickly, and how to cost-effectively route any payment through the most appropriate rails to settlement – more importantly, the approach now looks at the end-end payments value chain, from client initiation to the clearing and settlement.
 Delivering on these requirements can involve system replacement, but just as often the challenge is to work around and integrate legacy systems that cannot easily be replaced and bring them into a more modern architecture.”

 Extract from: Volante Technology and Finextra’s recent survey report ‘Payments Modernisation: The Cloud Imperative.’

 Any digital transformation and IT investment plans in 2021 need to be considered alongside the impact of the global coronavirus pandemic.
 There is widespread agreement that the lockdowns, restrictions, and new working practices forced on us by the pandemic have greatly increased understanding of the value of digital transformation and accelerated it.

 Volante’s survey, conducted by Finextra found that 68% of organisations have seen changes to product and service delivery models accelerate since the pandemic took hold in 2020.
 And 70% have seen digital adoption dramatically increase in the customer base.
 The downside of all this change is that it is expected to be executed with smaller budgets and more stringent project approval processes.